wrenboal/visualisation_project/README.md

 Linear regression was used to forecast Q1 2025 profit [Profit_forecast_plot.png](./Profit_forecast_plot.png)

 ## Key countries
 To highlight the countries with the highest and lowest contributions to the business’s annual profit, another visualiation was created [Key_countries_plot.png](./Key_countries_plot.png).
-Colour coding was used for quick comprehension..
 Colour coding was used for quick comprehension.

 ## Recommended strategies
 Finally, strategic recommendations were identified: